PDM4AR/exercises/docs/05-dubinspath.md

     # TODO implement here your solution
     return [] # i.e., [Line(),]
  ```
- Note in principle ```curve1``` and `curve2` can have different radii, however we will only check the case when the radii are equal, you free to implement a more general method however.
+ Note in principle ```curve1``` and `curve2` can have different radii, however we will only check the case when the radii are equal, you free to implement a more general method.
  Only return the valid tangent line(s) which are physically possible, if no tangent exists return an empty ```List```.
 The order of the lines in the List is not important.